 Though Apple's current debt-to-equity ratio is above 1.0, by no means is it unmanageable or alarming.
 Plus, it's Apple — shareholders probably aren't too worried about the company's liabilities getting out of control.

 In 2015, Verizon made some sizable investments — including allocating $28 billion for spectrum licenses and capital for future network capacity — that took a significant initial toll on stockholders' equity while adding to its debt, leading to an inflated debt-to-equity ratio.
-However, once those investments started paying off, Verizon's financial leverage ratio leveled out and returned to a lower, more reassuring figure.
+However, once those investments started paying off, Verizon's financial leverage ratio leveled out and returned to a lower, more reassuring figure in 2022.